 What are possessive adjectives?
 They are my, your, his, her, its, our, your and their.
-We use possessive adjectives to show possession of something.
-The noun being possessed can be singular or plural.
-It’s not necessary to change the format of the possessive adjective.
+We use possessive adjectives to show possession.
+The noun (a person or a thing) being possessed can be singular or plural.
+It’s not necessary to change the form of the possessive adjective.

 - This is a car.
 I like my car.

 - I have a book.
 Sam loves my book.

 - You have a company.
 Your company is big.